 This summer program is an incredible chance to get kids active and learn a new sport.
 The program is simple: enroll your child in the Kids Bowl Free Program, receive your vouchers every week, and go play!
 That’s it, it is that simple.
 Enjoy the bowling alley!

 Much like the above program, Tennis for Kids provides free tennis instruction for children throughout the summer.
 Parents need only sign up, select the field that is most convenient, and send their children to class.
 If you have a tennis racket available, great.
 If not, no worries- the program will provide the rackets to any children who don’t already own one.
 This is outdoors and it lasts for several hours so make sure you send them with plenty of water and sunscreen.

-Observe the Sky with The York County Astronomical Society
+with The York County Astronomical Society

 Summer is a great time to learn about the stars above- what with the warm air and the late bedtimes.
 What better way to do this than with the help of The York County Astronomical Society.
 With access to an observatory and a Planetarium Learning Center, not to mention the wealth of knowledge by its members and caretakers, the York County Astronomical Society should rocket to the top of your summer to-do list!